mjrdnk/express-simple-mvc/README.md

 ## Examples

 ### Send sms with nexmo
-// allows you send sms using the nexmo platform
+// This is a controller that allows users send messages easily using the nexmo platform
 //get your keys from nexmo.com

 ```

 let Nexmo = require('nexmo');

 function nexmo(){
     this.nexmo = {}
     this.apiKey;
     this.apiSecret;
+    this.setCredentials = setCredentials;
+    this.sendSms = sendSms;
 }

-nexmo.prototype.setCredentials = (apiKey, apiSecret)=>{
+let setCredentials = (apiKey, apiSecret)=>{
     this.apiKey = apiKey;
     this.apiSecret = apiSecret;
     this.nex = new Nexmo({